-We celebrate the school's achievements including our Outstanding Ofsted inspection reports, our status as a Healthy School and holding the Sainsbury's Silver School Sport Award and the achievements of our pupils in our newsletters and assemblies.
+We celebrate the school's achievements including our status as a Healthy School and holding the Sainsbury's Gold School Sport Award and the achievements of our pupils in our newsletters and assemblies.
 However, we are never complacent for we always seek ways to raise our standards further.